Public Health Nurse Job Description Template

 Public Health Nurse

-Tips: A public health nurse may work in a variety of settings, often outside of the traditional healthcare environment.
-Customize this section to reflect the type of institution that’s hiring.:
+Tips: Public health nurses work in a variety of settings, often outside of the traditional healthcare environment.
+These can include:

 Template: